Economic and Trade Information on China

 Current Economic Development

-Added-value of industrial output (by large enterprises with annual sales exceeding RMB20 million) grew by 8.3% in 2014 and slowed to 6.1% in 2015.
-In Jan-Dec 2016, added-value of industrial output grew by 6% with foreign-invested enterprises grew by 4.5%.
+Added-value of industrial output (by large enterprises with annual sales exceeding RMB20 million) grew by 6.1% and 6% respectively in 2015 and 2016.
+In Jan-May 2017, added-value of industrial output grew by 6.7% with foreign-invested enterprises grew by 5.9%.

-China’s Manufacturing Purchasing Managers’ Index (PMI) (compiled by China Federation of Logistics & Purchasing and China Logistics Information Centre) stood at 51.4 in December 2016 compared to 51.7 in November.
+China’s Manufacturing Purchasing Managers’ Index (PMI) (compiled by China Federation of Logistics & Purchasing and China Logistics Information Centre) stayed at 51.2 in May 2017, flat from April 2017.

 China's non-state sector expands rapidly and experiences healthy development in recent years.
 The status and economic contribution of private enterprises received official recognition in the 9th National People’s Congress held in March 1999.
 By the end of 2015, there were 19.08 million private-owned enterprises (comparing to 845,520 at end-2010).

 Beginning 21 July 2005, China reformed the Renminbi (RMB) exchange rate regime by moving into a managed floating exchange rate system with reference to a basket of currencies, and the exchange rate of RMB was re-valued to 8.11 per US dollar on 21 July 2005.
-On 21 May 2007, the floating band of RMB against the US dollar was enlarged from 0.3% to 0.5% around the central parity published by the People’s Bank of China (PBOC) on each working day.
+On 21 May 2007, the floating band of RMB against the US dollar was enlarged from 0.3% to 0.5% around the central parity published by PBOC on each working day.
 On 16 April 2012, the floating band was expanded to 1% and since 17 March 2014, the floating band has been further expended to 2%.
 As PBOC modified the RMB exchange rate fixing mechanism, on 13 August 2015, the exchange rate of RMB depreciated to 6.3982 per US dollar from 6.2083 on 10 August 2015.
-On 18 January 2017, the exchange rate per US dollar stood at 6.8381.
+On 13 June 2017, the exchange rate per US dollar stood at 6.7992.

 Foreign Trade and Investment